ericminikel/prnp_penetrance/README.md

-### Quantifying penetrance in a dominant disease gene using large population control cohorts
+### Quantifying prion disease penetrance using large population control cohorts

 This repository holds the source code, data, and pre-print for the following manuscript: